gearmobile1505/Cloud-Sec-Projects/README.md

-# AWS Security Projects 🛡️
+# Cloud Security Projects 🛡️

-A curated collection of security tools, scripts, and automation for AWS environments.
+A collection of security tools, scripts, and automation for AWS, and Azure environments.

 ## 🔍 Project Index